Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Dataset and Methodology

 \subsection{Label-efficient learning scenarios}

 We evaluate two different annotation scenarios for instance segmentation to reduce the labeled data, each strategy reflecting practical constraints faced by human operators in real-world cases.

 \textbf{Uniform label reduction.} In this scenario, we reduce the number of labeled points per tree by selecting only a subset of points throughout the scenes.
 This mimics a situation where a human operator selects sparse labels for each tree, significantly reducing annotation time.
 Our goal is to identify label quantities feasible for a rapid human annotator, while also examining how model performance behaves as label availability decreases.
 Specifically, we evaluate six levels of label sparsity: 50\%, 20\%, 10\%, 1\%, 0.1\%, and 0.01\%.

 Table \ref{tab:stats_reduced} shows statistics of the reduced labels per tree in one of the forest scene regions, while Figure \ref{fig:site1}, \ref{fig:site2}, and \ref{fig:site3} show the sparse labels at each reduction level.
 In a 0.01\% scenario, the average number of points per tree is less than 5 points.
+Although this level of supervision is extremely sparse and may provide limited information at the instance level, it is included to characterize model behavior at the extreme lower bound of supervision.

 \textbf{Tree-level label reduction.} Instead of reducing the number of points per tree, this scenario reduces the number of entire annotated trees within each forest scene, as shown in Figure \ref{fig:site4}, \ref{fig:site5}, and \ref{fig:site6}.
 All points for the selected trees are fully labeled.
 This approach reflects the practical consideration that annotating a full tree requires a similar amount of effort as annotating only a few points on it.
 This is particularly valid for instance-level annotation.
 This strategy reduces labeling effort by limiting the number of annotated trees per scene while preserving full-instance supervision for selected examples.
 In our experiments, we evaluate this strategy by reducing the number of labeled trees per training scene to 10, 5, 2, and 1.